AP Photo/Karl B DeBlaker

 “How many games are left,” rookie forward Alex Tuch asked rhetorically.
 “A lot of them.
 It’s nice, but then again, who was in first place yesterday?
 Exactly.
 We’re not worried about it.”

 Sporting an impressive record of 31-11-4 (66 points), the expansion Golden Knights have a points percentage of .717, which is higher than Tampa Bay's .712 percent.
 They are three points ahead of Nashville for the lead in the Western Conference, and eight ahead of San Jose for the Pacific Division.

-The players realize their focus played a large role in getting to this point and know they must continue to protect their lead.
-While some teams may struggle to stay hungry after experiencing so much success, Schmidt believes the Golden Knights’ locker room is built for it.
+The players realize their keen focus played a large role in getting to this point and know they must keep working to protect their lead.
+While some teams may struggle to stay hungry after such success, Schmidt believes the Golden Knights locker room is built for it.

 “I just think you stick to being the kind of guy you are,” he said.
 “You continue to build on your strengths and understand what got you to where you are.”